Nutrition has a great deal to do with it.

 Cold-water fish is a good source of protein and of the omega-3 fatty acids EPA and DHA.
 Cold-water fish oils are good for arthritis symptoms, they help lower cholesterol and thin the blood.

-U.S. farm-raised salmon is fed antibiotics, synthetic colorings, and fish-meal byproducts that contain the probable carcinogen PCB’s.
+U.S. farm-raised salmon is fed antibiotics, synthetic coloring, and fish-meal byproducts that contain the probable carcinogen PCB’s.

 WILD SALMON, however, is 100% natural in its flavor, color, and important Omega-3 content.
 And wild salmon tastes great!
 Read more about this truly great natural food harvested from the clean, cold Pacific Northwest waters.